-In October 2004, Mr. Dan Hartman, formerly the Division Manager of Racing Operations, was appointed to the Directorship of the Division of Racing Events.
+In October 2004, Mr. Dan Hartman, formerly the Division Manager of Racing Operations, was appointed as the Director of the Division of Racing Events.
 From July 2010 until April 2011, Mr. Hartman served in dual capacities.
-He held the position of Director of the Division of Racing Events and, also, facilitated the creation and building of the Department of Revenue's Medical Marijuana Enforcement Division.
-In November 2011, Mr. Dan Hartman was again designated to be the
+He held the position of

+Director of the Division of Racing Events and, also, facilitated the creation and building of the Department of Revenue's Medical Marijuana Enforcement Division.
+In November

-Director of the Division of Racing Events.
-The Division's workforce is comprised of several different professional categories, including its director, an auditor, criminal investigators, veterinarians, a racing coordinator, licensing staff and administrative personnel.
-Additionally, the Division employs seasonal racing officials, (stewards, veterinarians and veterinary technicians) to supervise the activities at Arapahoe Park, Colorado's only licensed horse racetrack.
+2011, Mr. Dan Hartman was again designated to be the Director of the Division of Racing Events.
+The Division's workforce is comprised of several different professional categories, including its director, an auditor, criminal investigators, Presiding State Steward, licensing staff and administrative personnel.
+Additionally, the Division employs seasonal racing officials, (stewards, investigators, veterinarians and veterinary technicians) to supervise the activities at Arapahoe Park, Colorado's only licensed horse racetrack.